-The Company currently has sufficient financial resources to meet its administrative overhead expenses and to undertake all of its planned exploration activities for the next twelve months.
+The Company has reduced its exploration costs and believes it currently has sufficient financial resources to meet its administrative overhead expenses for the next twelve months.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activity and foreign exchange fluctuations.
-Management believes it will be able to raise equity capital as required in the long term, but recognizes there will be risks involved that may be beyond their control.
 The Company intends to continue to use various strategies to minimize its dependence on equity capital, including the securing of joint venture partners where appropriate.